gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+0.92.4
+- Fixed an issue where ammo current/max was not displaying properly in item drop-downs
+- Updated localization

+v.
 0.92.3
 - Combat tracker update - multiple customizations to combat tracker.
 You can now sort combatants by heroes/villains.
 Conditions for each combatant now shown.
 Combatant can